Visiting Assistant Professor

 A.B. — Harvard University, 2007

 Stephen Wertheim is a historian of the United States in the world.
 He researches U.S. foreign relations and international order from the nineteenth century to the present, with a special focus on concepts of politics and law.
 He is currently writing a book about the birth of U.S. global supremacy in World War II.
 Before coming to Columbia, Stephen was a permanent Lecturer in History at Birkbeck, University of London; a Junior Research Fellow at King’s College, University of Cambridge; and a Postdoctoral Research Associate at Princeton University.
-He has also published commentary in Foreign Affairs, The Nation, The New York Times, The Washington Post, and elsewhere.
+He has also written essays in Foreign Affairs, Foreign Policy, The Nation, The New York Review of Books, The New York Times, The Washington Post, and elsewhere.

 Tomorrow, the World: The Birth of U.S. Global Supremacy in World War II (forthcoming from Harvard University Press)